-- Access online STI testing services
+- • Access online STI testing services

-- Visit your GP for information about long acting reversible contraception (such as the implant or coil)
+- • Visit your GP for information about long acting reversible contraception (such as the implant or coil)

-- Visit GP/Practice Nurse for core contraceptive services – the pill, barrier & injectable method
+- • Visit GP/Practice Nurse for core contraceptive services – the pill, barrier & injectable method

-- Visit your local pharmacy for emergency hormonal contraceptive (free for under 25s)
+- • Visit your local pharmacy for emergency hormonal contraceptive (free for under 25s)

-- Visit www.hertfordshire.gov.uk/sexualhealth for sexual health information in Hertfordshire.
+- • Visit www.hertfordshire.gov.uk/sexualhealth for sexual health information in Hertfordshire

-For free, friendly and confidential advice about sexual health matters you can also call Sexual Health Hertfordshire on 0300 008 5522; lines are open 09:00-20:00 (Monday to Friday) and 09:00-13:00 (Saturday).
+For free, friendly and confidential advice about sexual health matters you can also call Sexual Health Hertfordshire on 0300 008 5522 from 09:00-20:00, Monday to Friday or 09:00-13:00 on Saturday.

 We would like to give the team the biggest thanks for providing such an excellent service on-campus for the last couple of years.
 Unfortunately after two fantastic years of hosting the Contraception and Sexual Health (CaSH) Clinic in our Advice & Support Centre, this service is no longer available.
 The CaSH Clinic closure is due to the Sexual Health Hertfordshire services moving from a ‘hub and spoke’ model to 3 specialist Centres of Excellence (based in Hatfield, Stevenage and Watford).
 We're really pleased that students will still be able to access this service in Hatfield.
 You can find details for the new clinics here.
 For full details about the changes, read more here from Hertfordshire County Council.